 Deducting a Loss on Small Business Stock (Section 1244)

-IRC Section 1244 pertains to the tax treatment of losses on small business stock issued by a corporation.
+IRC Section 1244 deals with the tax treatment of losses on small business stock issued by a corporation.

 Only individuals may claim an ordinary loss deduction on Section 1244 stock.